Why LearnLux

 Concentration goes down.
 Employees describe re-reading the same email, missing deadlines they would normally hit, and losing track of meetings on days when a money issue is unresolved.

 Sleep, mood, and physical health suffer.
-Financial anxiety is closely correlated with sleep loss, which compounds into physical and mental health symptoms that show up in healthcare claims and absence data.
-Financially stressed employees are also more likely to skip preventative healthcare and essential prescriptions due to cost.
+Financial anxiety is closely correlated with sleep loss, which compounds into physical and mental health symptoms that show up in healthcare claims, workplace injuries, and absence data.
+Financially stressed employees are also more likely to skip preventative healthcare and essential prescriptions because of cost.

 How does workplace financial stress affect employers?

-The employer cost of financial stress is large and measurable.
+The employer cost of financial stress is high and measurable.
 The 2026 LearnLux data shows three meaningful business effects.

 Retention.
 Employees are 51% more likely to be at their organization in 12 months when offered financial wellbeing as a benefit, and 79% of LearnLux users say they are more likely to stay with their current employer because of the program.